 If you update the overlay text it will be automatically updated on all video streams dynamically.

 Record video when a PIR detector senses motion

-This example explains how to connect an Axis PIR detector to the camera, and set up the camera to start recording when the detector senses motion.
+This example explains how to connect an Axis PIR detector to the device, and to start recording video when the detector senses motion.

 Required hardware